Five Gophers men's basketball takeaways from nonconference and early Big Ten play

 Freshmen roles

 Henley showed flashes of his potential, starting the first nine games, but his role changed (18 minutes combined in last three games) when grad transfer Taurus Samuels became a starter.
-Payne played fewer than 20 minutes in four of the last seven games, but he has as much upside as any freshman in the Big Ten.
-The 6-9 big man leads the U freshmen with five double figure scoring games and leads all Big Ten freshman in field goal percentage (72.2) and blocks (1.25).
+Payne played fewer than 20 minutes in four of the past seven games, but he has as much upside as any freshman in the Big Ten.
+The 6-9 big man leads the U freshmen with double-figure scoring in five games and leads all Big Ten freshman in field goal percentage (72.2) and blocks (1.25).

 Garcia the go-to guy?